-- Frame cyber safety rules as Do's and Don'ts for the Schools. - Orient school administrators with latest tools that can be used to monitor the sites visited by the students/ teachers. - Orient the stakeholders on cyber laws (http://cyberlawsindia.net/) - Bring in cybersecurity professionals to raise awareness levels about the risks in cyberspace and its preventative measures - Introduce courses/lessons/ activities for students and teachers on major components of cyber security and safety. - Advocate, model, and teach safe, legal, and ethical use of digital information and technology. - Promote and model responsible social interactions related to the use of technology and information - Celebrate Cyber Security Week and conduct activities to create awareness through cyber clubs - Establish a relationship with a reputable cybersecurity firm/ organisation. - Be aware about policies and procedures to keep the school safe and secure in cyberspace.
+- Frame cyber safety rules as Do's and Don'ts for the Schools. - Orient school administrators with latest tools that can be used to monitor the sites visited by the students/ teachers. - Orient the stakeholders on cyber laws (http://cyberlawsindia.net/) - Consult cyber security professionals to raise awareness levels about the risks in cyber space and their preventive measures - Introduce courses/lessons/activities for students and teachers on major components of cyber security and safety. - Advocate, model and teach safe, legal, and ethical use of digital information and technology. - Promote and model responsible social interactions related to the use of technology and information - Celebrate Safer Internet Day (February 5th) and conduct activities to create awareness through cyber clubs - Establish a relationship with a reputable cybersecurity firm/organisation. - Follow guidelines, policies and procedures to keep the school safe and secure in cyberspace.